-The concept of infinity is used mainly in the fields of mathematics and physics to refer to a quantity without end.
-In fact, infinity comes from the Latin word infinitas, which means “unboundedness.”
+The idea of infinity is used mainly in the fields of math and physics.
+It describes a quantity without end.
+In fact, infinity comes from the Latin word infinitas.
+That word means “unboundedness.”

+Infinity has its own symbol: ∞.
+It’s called the lemniscate, which means “ribbon.”
 John Wallis began using this symbol for infinity in 1655.
-Some believe he based it on the Roman numeral for 1,000, which was often used simply to mean “many.”
-Others believe the symbol was based on the last letter of the Greek alphabet, omega: Ω.
+Some believe he based it on the Roman numeral for 1,000.
+Others think the symbol was based on the last letter of the Greek alphabet: omega.